 Orit Kedar is an Associate Professor in the Department of Political Science and a member of the Federmann Center for the Study of Rationality at the Hebrew University of Jerusalem.
-She is the president of the European Political Science Association.
 Her principal research interest lies in comparative politics.
-In particular, she is interested in electoral politics, representation, electoral systems and institutions more broadly, party systems, as well as gender and poliitcs.
+In particular, she is interested in electoral politics, representation, electoral systems and institutions more broadly, party systems, as well as in gender and politics.
 Other interests of hers include multi-level explanations in comparative politics, federalism, identity, European integration, and political methodology.

-Her work appeared in such venues as the American Journal of Political Science, American Political Science Review, Electoral Studies, Political Analysis, and Public Opinion Quarterly.
-Her book, Voting for Policy, Not Parties: How Voters Compensate for Power Sharing (2009, Cambridge University Press), proposes an institutionally embedded framework for analyzing voter choice.
-The book won APSA's Riker Award for best book in political economy.
-The project extends her dissertation, winner of the Noxon Toppan Award of Best Dissertation in Political Science, Harvard University.
-She also serves on the editorial boards of Electoral Studies and Political Analysis.
+Kedar’s work appeared in such venues as the American Journal of Political Science, American Political Science Review, British Journal of Political Science, Electoral Studies, Political Analysis, and Public Opinion Quarterly.
+Her book, Voting for Policy, Not Parties: How Voters Compensate for Power Sharing (2009, Cambridge University Press), won APSA's Riker Award for best book in political economy.
+Her recent article ‘Are Voters Equal Under Proportional Representation?’
+(AJPS 2017) won APSA’s Longley award for best article in representation and electoral systems.
+She is the former president of the European Political Science Association (2017-19).
+She serves on the editorial boards of European Union Politics and Political Analysis.

 An Israeli citizen, Kedar is a graduate of Tel Aviv University (political science and economics).
 She received her MA in political science from Brown University, and her Ph.D from Harvard's Government Department.
 Prior to joining the Hebrew University, she taught at the University of Michigan in Ann Arbor and at MIT.